-An expatriot Brit who transplanted to the USA in 1994, Toby has over fourteen years experience in web applications development.
+An expatriot Brit who transplanted to the USA in 1994, Toby has been in professional web applications development since 2000.
 Married to JoAnn since 2001, they have two cats and a German Shepard.
 They live in the Adirondack Region of New York State.
 They also have two daughters.

 Growing up in the UK during the 80s, Toby remembers the battles of drivers like Senna, Prost, Mansell, Arnoux, and numerous other greats.
 He was always a Williams fan, but since the mid 90s has worn red every weekend.

 Toby is Co-Founder and Partner of Daron Communications, GrandPrixWeekly.com’s proud hosting partner.
 Bringing experience and knowledge to the F1Weekly.com team with updates, new features and a rare insight into the Internet.